jusnim/ArrowKeys-For-Search/README.md

 You can download the extension on:\
 https://chromewebstore.google.com/detail/arrowkeys-for-search/ifcjpjhkldldffkhflkkbmaganigpgna

-Alternatively but you can download the zip [releases](https://github.com/jusnim/ArrowKeys-For-Search/releases) and install it manually.
+Alternatively you can download the zip [releases](https://github.com/jusnim/ArrowKeys-For-Search/releases) and install it manually.

 # Design
 The design of the selected search result is customizable in 2 modes: simple and custom.\